TymmKay/TymmKay.github.io/src/content/blog/construction-management.md

 ---
 Example: When coordinating backfilling and slab casting, I use a material log sheet updated twice daily to ensure aggregates and cement are on standby before mobilizing formwork teams.

+## Managing Subcontractors and Site Teams

+Interior and structural works often involve multiple subcontractors — each with different expectations, deliverables, and work rhythms.

+### Here’s how I manage them effectively:

+- **Kickoff Meetings:** Clarify working hours, access routes, and milestones
+- **Permit-to-Work System:** Ensure all teams operate with formal clearance
+- **Daily Targeting:** Issue micro-goals daily to maintain measurable momentum
+- **Conflict Sequencing:** For example, ceiling installation only begins after duct and conduit rough-ins
+- **Joint Inspections:** Before covering up services or closing finishes

+> Supervisors who respect each subcontractor’s needs and constraints will get the best work out of them.

 ---

+## Monitoring Progress and Ensuring Quality

+Quality assurance isn't something you do at handover — it starts on Day One.
+Here's how I approach quality on site:

+- **Progress Photos:** Taken daily and timestamped to track visible milestones
+- **Marked-Up Drawings:** Used on site for live instructions and issue tracking
+- **Pre-Handover Walks:** Schedule with client before each trade closes their works
+- **Checklists:** Use of printed QA/QC and safety checklists
+- **Snag Management:** Maintain a running snag list with status and responsible party

+---

+## Case Study: NCBA Tatu City Interior Fit-Out

+During the NCBA Tatu City fit-out, we had less than 90 days to fully fit the space with MEP, partitions, ceilings, and finishes.
+It was a fast-paced, multi-trade coordination challenge.

+### My role included:
+- Planning daily site sequencing
+- Monitoring ducting, electrical first-fix, and ceiling closures
+- Running client walkthroughs at each milestone
+- Issuing snag sheets and managing punch lists

+The project was completed without major overruns, thanks to daily supervision, planning tools, and consistent site reporting.

+---

+## Conclusion

+Construction site coordination is both a science and an art.
+While tools like Microsoft Project, checklists, and daily reports matter, it’s your **presence**, **discipline**, and **decision-making** that keep things moving.

+Whether it’s a bank fit-out, a housing scheme, or a retail rollout — great execution starts with the site supervisor.